Munim Khan II

-Munim Khan II was the Grand Vizier of the Mughal Empire during the reign of Mughal emperor Bahadur Shah I.
+Munim Khan II was the Grand Vizier of the Mughal Empire from 1707 to 1711, during the reign of Mughal emperor Bahadur Shah I.

 Background

 Munim Khan was the son of Sultan Beg Barlas, who was the kotwal of Agra and held a subordinate post in Kashmir.
 Muhammad Munim and his father returned to Kashmir, but after his father's death Muhamamd Munim went to the Deccan in search of service.
-In Aurangzeb's reign Munim Khan was made faujdar of Jammu and also the governor of Punjab as an agent of the prince Muhammad Muazzam(later Bahadur Shah I), whose mother was the daughter of a Jarral chieftain in Rajauri, Kashmir.
+In Aurangzeb's reign Munim Khan was made faujdar of Jammu and also the governor of Punjab as an agent of the prince Muhammad Muazzam (later Bahadur Shah I), whose mother was the daughter of a Jarral chieftain in Rajauri, Kashmir.
 Munim Khan was born in the small town of Bhimber, and was not considered to belong to either of the Irani or Turani parties.
 Muzaffar Alam connects him with a section of new nobles, especially of Indian Shaikhzada origin, who had been raised by Bahadur Shah I in order to counter the influence of the family of the former Wazir, Asad Khan, a noble of Persian origin.
 However, Munim Khan was most likely a Muslim Rajput.